Top 10 Penetration Testing Companies in Australia (2026)

 10. KPMG Australia

-Choosing the Right Penetration Testing Partner
+Choosing the Right Penetration Testing Company

 When selecting a penetration testing provider, organisations should assess tester seniority, reporting quality, remediation support, audit alignment, and service continuity.
-They should also consider whether the provider offers managed testing and ongoing validation.
+They should also consider whether the provider offers managed penetration testing and ongoing validation.

 Frequently Asked Questions